News

 Now: Postdoctoral Fellow, Zhejiang University

 Chenxiao studies connections between what we see and what we can create, including how we see objects that can make something new.
 She came to us from the University of Rochester, where she studied affordances in the CAOs Lab and took advanced math courses for fun.
-While at JHU, Chenxiao won the William James Prize from the SPP, and instituted a lab dress code.
+While here at Hopkins, Chenxiao won the William James Prize from the Society for Philosophy and Psychology, managed our lab's first mascot, and instituted a lab dress code.

 Our lab approaches this and other questions using the tools of vision science.
 Much of our work uses computer-based psychophysical experimentation, but we also explore these questions using larger real-world environments, computational models, 3D-printed stimuli, studies of brain-damaged patients, and even some unusual 'field work' (including experiments run in New York City's Times Square!).